Upflow softeners are much more efficient than their counterparts – save money on salt and water costs.

-- Lifetime warranty – Just like the SpringWell SS, the SoftPro Elite has a reassuring lifetime warranty and a 6-month money-back guarantee.
+- Lifetime warranty – The SoftPro Elite has a reassuring lifetime warranty and a 6-month money-back guarantee.

 - The SoftPro Elite’s pricing starts at just over $1,000 for a 24,000 grain capacity system, making this one of the most affordable options on this list.

 - Our testing supported the manufacturer’s data – this system truly does help you to cut down on salt usage thanks to its upflow design and other smart features.